 - Pre-trial phase begins with the jury selection – When a settlement can still not be reached (or if the judge does not order pre-trial settlement talks), then the pre-trial phase will be begin with both sides choosing the jury.
 If you have ever received a jury summons, then you know that this phase of the personal injury lawsuit process involves both attorneys asking each potential juror member some questions; based on the individual’s answers, the attorneys decide whether that person should be chosen to be on the jury or should be dismissed.

 - The trial gets underway with the opening statements – Once the jury has been selected, the trial will begin on the selected date, and the very first proceeding in the trial process involves both sides giving an opening statement.
 Opening statements provide somewhat of an overview of what each sides intends to argue during the trial.
 At this time, each side may also foreshadow some of the specific evidence they plan on disclosing to the jury later in the case.

 Look for our upcoming Part 3 of this blog to see how the personal injury trial process typically comes to a close.

 If you have sustained any type of personal injury and suspect that the negligence or recklessness of another party may have contributed to your injuries, you need an attorney who understands personal injury law and knows what steps to take on your behalf.

-At Binder and Associates, our Los Angeles personal injury attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Los Angeles, California area since 1973.
+At Binder and Associates, our Pasadena personal injury attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Los Angeles, California area since 1973.
 Our thorough knowledge of the law and our fierce litigating skills allow us to consistently help accident victims secure the maximum possible compensation for their injuries and losses.

 To arrange for your free initial consultation during which you will receive trusted advice from an experienced legal professional, please contact our office by calling us at 626-793-9124 or by emailing us using the form on the right-hand side of this page.